 - 1 teaspoon pure vanilla extract

 - 1 cup fresh blueberries (you can also use a mix of blueberries and blackberries), plus 1/2 cup more for topping

 - Preheat oven to 300 degrees F. Grease a 9x5-inch or 8x4-inch loaf pan with cooking spray.
 Set aside.

 - In a medium bowl, mix together the all-purpose flour, poppy seeds, salt and baking powder.
 Set aside.
-In a small bowl, mix together the vanilla bean caviar and sugar until the little speckles of vanilla bean are mixed throughout.

 - To the bowl of a stand-up mixer, add the sugar and softened butter.
 With the paddle attachment on the mixer, beat for about 5 minutes, until pale in color.
 Mix in one egg at a time, being sure each egg is incorporated before adding another.

 - In a measuring cup, measure out the milk.
 Whisk in the lime zest, lime juice and vanilla extract.
 If it gets clumpy (it most likely will, don’t worry—it’ll smooth out and be delicious).

 - Fold flour mixture into butter mixture, alternating with the milk mixture, beginning and ending with the flour.
 Mix until smooth.
 Add the blueberries and fold them in until evenly disbursed.

 - Pour the pound cake batter into the prepared 9x5-inch loaf pan and transfer to the oven to bake for 60 to 65 minutes, until a skewer inserted into the center comes out clean.
 It might take a bit longer, depending on which pan you’re using.
 Allow the cake to cool for 5 minutes in the pan and then invert onto a cooling rack.